 Recent GSO trends are discussed in several publications.

-GSO International Workshops are regularly organized by The International Association for Guided Self-Organization (TIA-GSO).
+GSO International Conferences and Workshops are regularly organized by The International Association for Guided Self-Organization (TIA-GSO).

 An e-mail list discussing topics and announcing news in GSO:

 - To join please please send an email